 But, we need to understand that Einstein is different from other AI-based products.
 Let us delve into “What makes Einstein different?”.

 We have already told that Salesforce is based on deep learning and predictive analytics.
 Both these require a huge amount of data sets so as to provide you with the right kind of insights.
 The fact that Salesforce has a wide base of customers which definitely helps.
 However, users can opt out of Einstein and this makes them do away with the benefits from Einstein.

 Einstein is part of the Salesforce platform.
-The Einstein products are part of the Einstein platform hierarchy. ( as explained in the diagram)
+The Einstein products are part of the Einstein platform hierarchy.

 The Einstein products mainly consist of the following buckets and these are: